Skip to main content

 He enlisted in the Army on December 27, 1941, and served as an officer with the Ghost Army in Europe.
 His obituary states that he "participated in the D-Day invasion in the European theatre."

-After returning to New York, he earned a Master's degree in art history from Columbia University in 1948, and then traveled to Paris to study painting at Académie Fernand Léger, and to work as assistant director for Galerie Villand-Gallanis in Paris until 1954.
-(Fellow Ghost Army veteran Chris Lawless was also a student at the Académie during part of his time there.)
+After returning to New York, he earned a Master's degree in art history from Columbia University in 1948, and then traveled to Paris to study painting at Académie Fernand Leger, and to work as assistant director for Galerie Villand-Gallanis in Paris until 1954.

 After returning to the US, he served as director of special projects for Associated American Artists from 1954-1959, and president of Albert Landry Galleries from 1959-1963.
 He was then hired to direct the J. L. Hudson Gallery at the downtown branch of Hudson's Department Store in Detroit; while there, he also served as an advisor to the Detroit Institute of Arts.
 He was in Detroit from 1963-1967; a newspaper article about him in 1965 discusses his own collections: "His table-top collection of art includes the little things that have struck his fancy in small antique shops all over the world.
 They include the figure of Christ broken from an old Spanish cross, glazed pottery perfume bottles from Mexico, a door knocker from the ruins of Pompeii, and a miniature Greek horse."